Just bought a new MacBook?

 Move System & Network Settings

-Is a boon when you want your new Mac system to recognize and be set up on the networks you use.
-Migration Assistant takes your system and network settings and shift those settings over.
+It’s a boon when you want your new Mac system to recognize and be set up on the networks you use.
+Migration Assistant takes your system and network settings and shift those system preferences over.

 Disadvantages To What Migration Assistant Transfers